jpsaha/typst-site/README.md

 Common figures can be shared across multiple pieces of content, while lecture-specific and olympiad-specific figures remain localized.

+As the content hierarchy evolves, figure organization can also be aligned more closely with the corresponding course/program structure.

 ---

 # Website Assets